Are there ways to transport Solar Energy be Transported?

 Could Solar Energy be transported wirelessly?

-Can Solar Power be Stored and Transferred?
+Can Solar Power be Stored and transported?

 Pumped-Storage Hydropower